mxcl/PromiseKit/Documents/Cancel.md

 # Cancelling Promises

 PromiseKit 7 adds clear and concise cancellation abilities to promises and to the [PromiseKit extensions](#extensions-pane).
 Cancelling promises and their associated tasks is now simple and straightforward.
+Promises and promise chains can safely and efficiently be cancelled from any thread at any time.

 ```swift
 UIApplication.shared.isNetworkActivityIndicatorVisible = true